FoundPose: Unseen Object Pose Estimation with Foundation Features: Introduction

 \section{Introduction}

-Image-based estimation of the 6D object pose (3D rotation and 3D translation) is a crucial research problem in the field of spatial AI.
-In robotics, for example, the information about object poses allows a robot to act upon the objects which enables fully automated solutions for warehouse operation or assembly.
-In mixed reality applications, this information unlocks physical interaction with replicas of real-world objects, such as a computer keyboard for effective text input when fully immersed.
+Image-based estimation of the 6D object pose (3D rotation and 3D translation) is an important research problem in the field of spatial AI.
+In robotics, for example, the information about object poses allows a robot to act upon the objects, which enables fully automated solutions for warehouse operation or assembly.
+In mixed-reality applications, this information unlocks physical interaction with replicas of real-world objects, such as a computer keyboard, for effective text input when fully immersed.

 In this work, we address the problem of model-based 6D pose estimation of \textit{unseen} objects.
-We assume that 3D models of the target objects are available and that budget for onboarding the objects is limited (\eg, not sufficient for rendering a large-scale dataset and training a neural network).
+We assume that 3D models of the objects are available and that budget for onboarding the objects is limited (\eg, not sufficient for rendering a large-scale dataset and training a neural network).
 This is a practical problem setup for many applications since efficient object onboarding is often a key requirement and 3D object models can be obtained from the manufacturer or readily reconstructed~\cite{newcombe2011kinectfusion,reizenstein2021common,wu2023multiview}.

-The very first methods for object pose estimation can in fact handle unseen objects.
-These methods rely on matching hand-crafted image features~\cite{roberts1963machineperception,lowe1987threedimensional,rothganger20033dobject} or template matching ~\cite{murase1995visual,hinterstoisser2010dominant} and do not require any training.
+The very first methods for object pose estimation can, in fact, handle unseen objects as they do not require any training, typically just a set of reference images.
+These methods rely on classical techniques such as matching hand-crafted image features~\cite{roberts1963machineperception,lowe1999object,ponce2004toward,collet2011moped} or template matching ~\cite{murase1995visual,hinterstoisser2010dominant}.
 Later, with the rise of machine learning techniques in computer vision, most object pose estimation methods started to rely on deep neural networks.
-This shift brought a significant improvement in pose estimation accuracy~\cite{sundermeyer2022bop} but limited generalization capability as large numbers of training images and a long training process are typically necessary for a new object instance or category.
-As a result, majority of these methods focus on a small set of object instances or categories.
-Only recently, with the accuracy scores of seen object pose estimation slowly saturating, the research field started to focus again on unseen objects, with the first attempts achieving noticeably lower accuracy scores while being computationally more demanding~\cite{shugurov2022osop,labbe2022megapose,chen2023zeropose,hodan2023bop}.
+This shift brought a significant improvement in pose estimation accuracy~\cite{sundermeyer2022bop} but limited generalization capability as large numbers of training images and a lengthy training process are usually necessary for every new object instance or category.
+As a result, the majority of these methods focus on a small set of objects.
+Only recently, with the accuracy scores of seen object pose estimation slowly saturating, the research field started to focus again on unseen objects~\cite{3dczsl2022}, with the first attempts achieving noticeably lower accuracy scores while being computationally more demanding~\cite{shugurov2022osop,labbe2022megapose,chen2023zeropose,hodan2023bop}.